 All of the same considerations apply – what will get you to your goals?
 What will make your organization run as efficiently and profitably as possible?
 What, specifically, do you want to accomplish with this implementation that you cannot currently do?

 If you’re framing your objectives as “move to the cloud,” “leverage machine learning,” or anything along those lines, instead ask yourself questions like, “How can we use technology to better serve our customers?”
-Having a business outcome firmly in mind helps ensure you choose the solution that will achieve it.
+Having a business outcome firmly in mind helps ensure you’re choosing the right technology – the one that achieves your goals.

 The technological possibilities available today are hugely varied, and indeed disruptive – and any business focused on innovation and competitive edge is smart to be interested in them.
 At the same time, it’s still important to avoid implementing, say, a drone delivery system if what you really need is a fully optimized supply chain.